Mridul98/omnilytics_data_science_challenge/README.md

     according to fit3 for top 1 , the trend will be downwards for the next 12 months

+    According to the best forecast, the average monthly demand for top1 over the next 3,6 and 12 months will be 598.77 , 585.48 , 556.64 respectively

     fit top2  = 8.3345
     fit2 top2 = 4.4031